Cacti/documentation/syslog-plugin.md

 this is complete, you can grant users permission to view syslog messages, as well as create Alert, Removal and Report Rules.

-Note: You must rename config.php.dist in the syslog plugin directory to config.php and make changes there for the location of the database, user, password, and host.
+Note: For the Main poller You must rename config.php.dist in the syslog plugin directory to config.php and make changes there for the location of the database, user, password, and host.
 This is especially important if you are using a remote logging database server.
+For remote pollers please see the remote poller installation portion of this doc.

 If you are upgrading to 2.0 from a prior install, you must first uninstall syslog and insure both the syslog, syslog_removal, and syslog_incoming tables